j842-deprecated/old_docker-ansible/README.md

 ```
 pwd > ~/.ansiblepath
 ```
+This will be used if no PATH is specified on the commandline to ansiblesession.

 ### Ansible Configuration File

-Set the ansible configuration file (/root/.ansible.cfg) by creating a config file on the host then running:
+You can set the standard ansible configuration file (/root/.ansible.cfg) by creating a config file on the host then running:
 ```
 bin/setconfig CONFIGFILE